Maple Popcorn Balls

-- 1 Tbs.
-Avocado Oil (or oil of your choice)
+- 1 tablespoon avocado oil, or oil of your choice

 - Place the oil and the salt in a large pot and swirl the oil around to distribute the salt.
 Place three or four popcorn kernels in the pot and turn the heat to high.
 Cover the pot with a splatter guard screen or a lid, slightly ajar to keep the kernels from popping out, but allowing for the steam to escape.

-- Once the popcorn kernels have popped, turn off the heat and add the remaining ⅓ cup of popcorn.
+- Once the popcorn kernels have popped, turn off the heat and add the remaining 1/3 cup of popcorn.
 Shake the popcorn to coat with the oil.
-Wait 30 seconds for the popcorn to warm up (this allows for the popcorn to evenly heat – meaning less unpopped kernels) then turn the heat back on to medium high.
+Wait 30 seconds for the popcorn to warm up (this allows for the popcorn to evenly heat – meaning fewer unpopped kernels) then turn the heat back on to medium high.